 In my experience, teachers often have quite strong feelings about the use of a pupil’s L1 (first language) in the classroom – it is either encouraged or forbidden.
 Garcia and Sylvan (2011) describe monolingual education as outdated in our current ‘globalized’ world and discourage the practise of imposing only one language.
 In fact, they suggest that teachers should support students in developing their awareness of their first language as well as the language of instruction.
-Although this may not feel entirely practical, as in order to do this, the teacher often feels the need to be competent in all of the languages being used in the classroom.
-However, it is possible to support L1.
+This may not feel entirely practical, as in order to do this, the teacher often feels the need to be competent in all of the languages being used in the classroom.
+However, it is certainly possible to support L1.
 Have a look at some strategies recommended by Scott (2016):

-The accompanying EAL resources devised aim to facilitate vocabulary building through translation.
+The accompanying EAL resources aim to facilitate vocabulary building through translation.
 It is considered good practice to provide students with vocabulary lists, and these often come with a definition.
 However, the definition is often too abstract for the pupils to fully comprehend and they would benefit far more from seeing the word in context.
-The material combines translation with example sentences.
+The material therefore combines translation with example sentences.

 Atkinson, D. (1987) The mother tongue in the classroom: a neglected resource?
 ELT Journal, Volume 41, Issue 4, 1 October 1987, Pages 241–247, //doi.org/10.1093/elt/41.4.241